Fake apologies and the power of sincerity. Moral values in action

 With [respect/love], ...

-This option is only available if you are so far away that you cannot apologize in person or in writing within a reasonable amount of time.
+This option is only available if you are so far away that you cannot apologize in person or in writing within a reasonable time frame.

-Here are 10 tips to help you gracefully and meaningfully apologize.
+Now I'll give you 10 tips to help you apologize gracefully and meaningfully.

-Remember that the most the best option is a face-to-face apology.
+Remember that the most the best option is to apologize face-to-face.

-1. Take courage by reminding yourself of how you "survived" other "difficult conversations" or similar situations in the past.
+1. Gain courage by reminding yourself of how you “survived” other “difficult conversations” or similar situations in the past.

-2. By offering an apology in person, you can back it up. a small gift, which will give your words more meaning.
-A bottle of wine, flowers, a ticket to an event, a box of chocolates, etc. add energy to your apology.
+2. Offering an apology in person can reinforce it. a small gift, which will give your words more meaning.
+A bottle of wine, flowers, a ticket to an event, a box of chocolates, etc. will add energy to your apology.

 3. Make sure you choose right time for an apology.
-A person should be able to listen to you anywhere slowly and without being distracted.
+A person should be able to listen to you without rushing or being distracted.
 If he is busy, you have no right to demand his attention.
 Your apology is your problem!

 4. Take the time to convey to the person your deep understanding of the mistake made.
-So that he does not have any doubts that you are fully aware of what exactly you did, what consequences it led to and what emotional experiences it cost him.
+So that he has no doubt that you are fully aware of what exactly you did, what consequences it led to and what emotional experiences he should have.

 5. Take full responsibility for your role in the situation.

-7. Ask what you can do to help your partner/spouse/colleague/"other side" correct, compensate, or mitigate the consequences of your action.
+7. Ask what you can do to help your partner/spouse/colleague/“the other party” correct, compensate, or mitigate the consequences of your action.

 8. As already mentioned, you can back up your apology with a small gift - concert tickets, candy, a bottle of wine, etc. Here it is necessary to make some clarifications.
 A gift is just a symbol, so it should not be expensive, so as not to put a person in an awkward position, and the presentation of the gift itself should be appropriate.
 Think about what it will look like.
-Perhaps it shouldn't be given.
+Perhaps you shouldn't hand it over.
 If you decide to give a gift, do so only after you have finished saying everything you were going to say.

-9. Really try to sincerely make amends and take whatever action is necessary to address the underlying problem that your mistake caused.
-This is the most important point, because just saying "sorry", without taking real action, over time (very quickly) will return you to the status of "culprit" again.
-Thus, your apologies will not have positive consequences for either you or the person you are asking for forgiveness from.
+9. Really try to make amends sincerely and take all necessary measures to solve the underlying problem that your mistake caused.
+This is the most important point, since simply saying “sorry” without taking real action will, over time (very quickly), return you to the “culprit” status again.
+Thus, your apology will not have positive consequences either for you or for the person from whom you are asking for forgiveness.

-10. After bringing sincere apologies, you need to be ready to calmly accept the reaction to them.
-This can be expressed as follows:
+10. After bringing sincere apologies, you need to be prepared to calmly accept the reaction to them.
+This may be expressed in the following:

-• the other person may need time to "digest" everything that happened
+• the other person may need time to process what happened

 • your apology will not be accepted